A room at Sonesta Philadelphia Rittenhouse Square.

 • price 2 of 4

-The official hotel of Temple University provides convenient accommodations to those visiting the school or nearby Temple University Hospital and thus offering access to less-visited neighborhoods like Northern Liberties, Fairmount and the campus itself.
-The guest rooms are outfitted with quaint furnishings and the hotel has on-site parking, but make sure to reserve a spot ahead of time.
-Grab a bite from campus food trucks to get the full college experience.
+The official hotel of Temple University provides convenient accommodation to those visiting the school or nearby Temple University Hospital, thus offering access to less-visited neighborhoods like Northern Liberties and Fairmount.
+The guest rooms at The Conwell Inn are outfitted with quaint furnishings and the hotel has on-site parking, but make sure to reserve a spot ahead of time.
+Grab a bite from campus food trucks to get the full collegiate experience.

 Where is it?
-Polett Walk in North Philly East.
+Polett Walk on the campus of Temple University.

 Which room?
 Families should book the Deluxe Suite.
-The main bedroom is separate from the seating area (where you'll find the double sofa bed), allowing a smidge of privacy.
+The main bedroom is separate from the seating area (where you'll find the double sofa bed), which allows a smidge of privacy.

 Advertising